mpdifran/MyoSports/README.md

 ## Recording

 The apps main function right now is data recording.
-Each recording file is timestamped with the start time, and accessbile through iTunes.
+Each recording file is timestamped with the start time, and accessbile through iTunes when the device is connected.
 Files are separated by type of data: IMU, accelerometer, gyroscope, and EMG.